-Sam L Grogg is Executive Director of Strategic Initiatives at Adelphi University.
+Sam L Grogg is currently a moving image producing and higher education consultant.
+He recently received the title of Professor Emeritus from Adelphi University in New York where, for the past nine years, he served in various leadership capacities.
 Grogg holds the Ph.D. from Bowling Green University.
 Grogg and colleagues at the Center for the Study of Popular Culture at BGSU pioneered the interdisciplinary study of American and International popular culture.
 In 1972, with two colleagues, Grogg founded The Journal of Popular Film and Television which continues to be published as one of the leading academic journals in its field.
 As the American Film Institute’s Executive Director of National Education during the 1970s, Grogg served as Education Editor of American Film, a monthly national magazine, and edited three editions of The AFI Guide to College Courses in Film and Television.
 His early research and publication focused on popular culture pedagogy, film and television criticism and related areas.

 Grogg led revolutionary changes while at the University of Miami expanding its campus media, establishing the Knight Center for International Media, executive producing ONE WATER a television special narrated by Martin Sheen, overseeing a complete revision of his School’s curriculum while greatly increasing philanthropic support.
 Grogg received the William R. Butler Award for Support of Student Government in 2006 and in 2010 was honored by the Directors of the Online News Association for his work to advance multimedia journalism.

-In the spring of 2011, Grogg was named Dean at Adelphi University where he oversees the College of Arts and Sciences as well as the Adelphi Performing Arts Center.
+In the spring of 2011, Grogg was named Dean at Adelphi University where he oversaw the College of Arts and Sciences as well as the Adelphi Performing Arts Center.
 Grogg co-led the University’s strategic planning effort in 2016 along with new President Christine M. Riordan.
-Sam was then named Interim Provost and Executive Vice President from 2016 through summer of 2018 and has headed the office of strategic initiatives since that time.
+Sam was then named Interim Provost and Executive Vice President from 2016 through summer of 2018 and headed the office of strategic initiatives until January 2020.